1

 大昏之未廢齊也,大廟之未內尸也,始絕之未小斂,一也。

-The great marriage has not yet abolished the fast; the great temple has not yet entered the corpse; the beginning mourning has not yet done the small dressing—they are one.
+The great marriage has not yet ended the fast; the great temple has not yet admitted the corpse; the beginning of mourning has not yet reached the small dressing—they are one.

 20